Crypto as Customer Consideration: Revenue under IFRS 15 (2026)

 Crypto as Customer Consideration: Revenue under IFRS 15

-• Crypto from a customer = non-cash consideration under IFRS 15 — measured at fair value (or, if not reasonably estimable, by reference to the stand-alone selling price).
+• Crypto from a customer is non-cash consideration under IFRS 15, measured at fair value (or, where fair value cannot be reasonably estimated, by reference to the stand-alone selling price).

-• Generally measured at contract inception; later price moves are the asset's question, not a revenue remeasurement.
+• It is generally measured at contract inception; later price moves are the asset's question, not a revenue remeasurement.

-• Separate revenue from subsequent remeasurement so volatility doesn't distort revenue.
+• Keeping revenue separate from the subsequent remeasurement stops volatility distorting reported revenue.

-• Measurement/date a fact-specific auditor judgement.
-Not accounting advice.
+• The measurement and its date are a fact-specific auditor judgement.
+This is not accounting advice.

 Revenue = measured consideration, not token count